ucdavis/Htmx.Components/docs/articles/user-guide/tables.md

 ### Integration with Entity Framework
 Tables work seamlessly with Entity Framework Core through the `WithQueryable()` method, providing efficient database queries with proper pagination and filtering.

-## Best Practices

-1. **Use Model Handlers**: Always configure tables through model handlers for consistency
-2. **Enable CRUD Carefully**: Only enable CRUD operations on tables where users should be able to modify data
-3. **Optimize Queries**: Use efficient LINQ queries in `WithQueryable()` to avoid performance issues
-4. **Provide Clear Labels**: Use descriptive column headers and input labels
-5. **Handle Errors**: Implement proper error handling in CRUD operations

 ## Next Steps

 - **[Navigation](navigation.md)**: Learn about NavAction attributes and navigation setup